 There are a number of financial considerations that you should think about before you transition.
 You may like to consult with your financial adviser, especially if you're retiring or receiving a redundancy pay.
 If you don't have a financial adviser, you can contact the ADF Financial Services Consumer Centre which is an independent financial service for ADF members.

 You'll stop being paid and receiving allowances from Defence on your transition date.
 Your final pay will go into your nominated bank account within 14 days of transitioning.
 Keep your final pay bank account open for at least six months after you transition in case additional payments are made.
-A Statement of Final Entitlement is posted to you.
-A Payment Summary will be posted to you at the end of the financial year.
+A Statement of Final Entitlement will be sent to you and you will receive a Payment Summary in the mail at the end of the financial year.

 The following official documentation must be returned before you leave the ADF: